mhamzatahir/Basic-Unix-Shell-in-C/README.md

-# A very Simple Shell
+# A simple Unix Shell

 A minimal shell implementation in C that reads user commands and executes them.